Tyler Breeze: Other media

 Clement made a cameo appearance in an updated video for The Chainsmokers song "Selfie" in 2014.

 In February 2016, Clement started his own YouTube series called Shootin' the Breeze, where Clement portrays his Breeze character answering fan questions.
 The first five episodes were released on Clement's own YouTube channel, before being moved to WWE's channel in March.

 Breeze is a recurring guest on Xavier Woods' YouTube channel UpUpDownDown, where he goes by the nickname 'Prince Pretty'.
 In November 2019, Breeze defeated Alexa Bliss in a game of Saturday Night Slam Masters to win the UpUpDownDown Championship, immediately after Bliss had won the championship in the finals of a Brawlhalla tournament.
 It was around this time that longtime friends Breeze and Woods started season 2 of their “Battle of the Brands” series, and Woods challenged Breeze to a match for the first pick.
 However, due to Woods being injured, he chose Cesaro as his replacement.
 During the match Cesaro turned on Woods and joined Breeze, forming “LeftRightLeftRight” along with Adam Cole.

-As Tyler Breeze, he made his video game debut as a playable character in WWE 2K16, and has since appeared in WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23 and WWE 2K24.
+As Tyler Breeze, he made his video game debut as a playable character in WWE 2K16, and has since appeared in WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25, and WWE 2K26.

 With his WWE release in 2021, 'Prince Pretty' left the show as a character and co-host temporarily, but returned in 2022 to take on Austin Creed once again in the 'Battle of the Brands' via WWE 2K22.